paulobike/obiex-api-node/README.md

-# obiex-api-node
+# Obiex Node API Wrapper

 > An API wrapper for the [Obiex](https://obiex.com) API.

 ### Installation

-    yarn add obiex-api-node
+    npm install obiexhq/obiex-api-node

 ### Getting started

-Import the module and create a new client.
-Passing sandbox mode is optional and it's fault by default.
+Import the client module and create a new client.
+Passing sandbox mode is optional and it's false by default.
+The sandbox mode determines if you want to use the Obiex staging or production server.
+Setting sandbox as true uses the staging server.

 ```js
 import { ObiexClient } from 'obiex-api-node'